 ANSWER: There is no real difference.
 “Hiring lists” have essentially replaced the “register” as terminology in the MOU.

-Do PSE clerkss hold down their opted residual duty assignment during their mandatory 5 day break in service?
+Do PSE clerks hold down their opted residual duty assignment during their mandatory 5 day break in service?

 ANSWER: No. Any such duty assignment must either be posted for bid or reverted pursuant to Article 37.3 on the occasion of the employee’s break in service.

+Article 7.B.3 of the PSE MOU reads, “In the Clerk Craft, the total number of PSEs used in mail processing (Function one) within a District, will not exceed 20% of the total number of career mail processing (Function one) clerk craft employees within that District, except in accounting periods 3 and 4, beginning two (2) years from the effective date of the contract.”
+Does the “beginning two (2) years from the effective date of the contract” provision apply to the entire sentence or only to the accounting periods 3 and 4 exception?

-FF It applies to the exception, eliminating the 20% PSE cap during , begins 2 years from the effective date of the Agreement, May 23, 2013
+ANSWER: It applies to the exception, eliminating the 20% PSE cap during accounting periods 3 and 4, begins 2 years from the effective date of the Agreement, May 23, 2013.

 How does management determine which PSE to terminate during their term when there is a lack of work?